 What's a shuttle run?

-Shuttle runs (also known as beep tests) are composed of a number of 20 metre sprints.
+The shuttle run (also known as the beep test) involves a number of 20 metre sprints.
 As the test progresses, the time allowed for each shuttle reduces, so you have to increase your running speed to complete the shuttle in the time allowed.
-The test begins at a speed just above a quick walking pace and increases to a full running speed by the time level 6.1 is reached.
+The test begins at a speed just above a quick walking pace and increases to full running speed by the time you reach level 6.1.

 Find out how to prepare for a shuttle run and adopt the correct techniques for sit ups and push ups by downloading the ADF Active app.